spryker/spryker-docs/docs/pbc/all/search/202410.0/base-shop/third-party-integrations/algolia/customize-algolia.md

 ### Facet configuration

-Algolia uses facets for categorizing and grouping your data.
+Algolia uses facets for categorizing and grouping data.

 #### Facet display

-All configured index facets will be displayed in the list of filter on Yves or via Glue API `/catalog-search`.
+All configured index facets are displayed in the list of filter on Yves or via Glue API `/catalog-search`.
 Algolia app supports the `renderingContent` feature, which can be found in an index "Configuration > Facet display".
 Here you can configure the order of facets and add only for end-users relevant facets.